ThePikefish/priceScraper/README.md

 `!vertaile [product name] [store name]`
 Use `""` when adding spaces to arguments.

-Connecting this script to a discord bot happens by adding `token.txt` with discord token to same direcotry as main script.
+Connecting this script to a discord bot happens by adding `token.txt` with bot token to same directory as the main script.

 ### Requirements